flycrum/mmm-typed-vuex/README.md

 Disgusting.
 Definitely not very 'mmm' ;)

 What if one of your property or mutuation names change?
 What if you move, rename, or delete a module?
-Yep, you're going to have to remember to update all those narly string references throughout your app.
+Yep, you're going to have to remember to find and update all those narly string references throughout your app.
 Good luck if you're playing around with a substantial codebase.

 Adding insult to injury, you sure as heck aren't getting typed state, mutation payloads, etc. Ouch!

 ### Solution

-Let the store, alone, define and strictly enforce (through typings):
+Let the store, alone, define and strictly enforce the following (through typings):
-* module namespaces / paths
+* module and nested module namespaces / paths
-* nested modules and their corresponding paths
 * state property names and types
 * available mutations, actions, and getters
 * mutuation and action payload types